 And that brings me to the bigger revelation: Clear positioning makes everything easier.

-Once you have crystal clear positioning, it will not only be far easier to attract your ideal customers; it will also be less costly.
+Once you have a crystal clear positioning statement, it will not only be far easier to attract your ideal customer target within your category; it will also be less costly.
 Here’s why: Your ideal customers will find you.
 What you communicate resonates, it’s valuable to them, it’s urgent, i.e., a priority on their agenda.
-It creates desire.
+It creates desire in the minds of the customers – and hence it improves your market position and brand image.

-But clear positioning doesn’t only help in marketing
+But clear positioning doesn’t only help in product marketing

 Think about Sales.
-Clear positioning helps your prospect to qualify in or out (both good) at the earliest stage in the process, and from there it drives both win-rates and deal-value up.
-Your ideal customers will be prepared to pay a premium instead of asking for the big discount because ‘you’re all alike.’
+Clear positioning gives them a competitive advantage and helps your target audience to qualify in or out (both good) at the earliest stage in the process, and from there it drives both win-rates and deal value up.
+Your ideal customers will be prepared to pay a premium because you provide clear differentiation, instead of asking for a big discount because ‘you’re all alike.’

 Think about Services: Clear positioning drives the focus to the most significant change to turn customers into fans.
 The fit is clear.
-They are using your product the way it was meant to be, and this means the cost of service goes down.
-Besides that, fans spread the word for you, which goes back to your gain in marketing.
+They are using your product the way it was meant to be, and this means the cost of service goes down while you are delivering with consistency and high quality.
+Besides that, fans spread the word for you, which goes back to your gain in marketing and your ability to create a unique position.

 Think about Product Development: Clear positioning helps you become resourceful.
-It helps you make the best choices about what goes into the roadmap and what not.
-Every hour of development investments aids to delivering upon the big idea, the promise, and that makes the value proposition stronger and stronger.
+It helps product management with the insights to make the best innovation choices about what goes into the roadmap and what not.
+Every hour of development investments aids in delivering upon the big idea, the promise, and removing the right weaknesses.
+That increases product quality and makes the value proposition stronger and stronger.

-Think about organizational alignment – once positioning is clear, all noses are in the same direction.
+Think about organizational alignment – once your positioning strategy is clear, all noses are in the same direction.
 It’s clear ‘who you are for,’ and ‘who you are not for.’
-It’s clear what’s the change you seek to make with and for your ideal customers.
+It’s clear what’s the change you seek to make in your customer’s life.
 This enables everyone to stay curious and contribute to their best ability.
 It drives accountability and momentum.
-And with the last I mean: something big and unstoppable.
+And with the last I mean: a positive experience that’s big and unstoppable.

 So, what stops you from clarifying your positioning?